Our selection criteria

 Side effects and contraindications

-Since a pre-workout is a combination of several ingredients, side effects will vary depending on its composition.
+Since a pre-workout is a combination of several ingredients, the side effects will vary depending on its composition.
 The most common are digestive issues, heart palpitations, headaches, insomnia, and dehydration.

 In general, pre-workouts are not suitable for people with heart problems or high blood pressure.

-But also to people sensitive to caffeine and/or allergic to one of the compounds present.
+As well as for people sensitive to caffeine and/or allergic to one of the compounds present.

 To make sure you choose the best pre-workout, check: